OpenMDAO/dymos/joss/paper.md

 and the Radau pseudospectral method [@Garg2009].
 These techniques are implemented in a way that is nearly transparent to the user so that these different techniques can be employed with only minor changes to the user's code - typically a single line.
+Dymos typically uses pyoptsparse [@Perez2012a] to solve the transcribed optimization problem, which can serve as an interface to powerful sparse-aware optimizers such as SNOPT [@GilMS05] and IPOPT [@wachter2006].

 OpenMDAO, the framework on which Dymos is built, can efficiently handle the inclusion of iterative nonlinear solvers within the user's dynamics model, as is the case in many problems which involve differential algebraic equations (DAEs).
-This enables efficient use of the method differential inclusions [@Seywald1994].
+This enables efficient use of differential inclusions [@Seywald1994].
 The method of differential inclusions allows the user to parameterize the trajectory of a system in non-traditional ways and have an embedded nonlinear solver enforce the system dynamics.
 This gives users more freedom to pose dynamics in